OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 ---
 title: "Java CI/CD: From JAR to Docker"
-description: In this post we look at how to convert a Java application to a Docker image
+description: In this post, we learn how to convert a Java application to a Docker image.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01